 Register today to get your free Smartplan and compare different colleges! >>

 Salary Data for Business Professionals

-Keep in mind, these are the average salaries for non-management positions.
+Keep in mind, that these are the average salaries for non-management positions.
 Once you’ve been in the field for a few years, you can begin to move up the ladder and earn more.
-According to the BLS, the median business management salary was $102,590 in 2017.
+According to the BLS, the median business management salary was $102,450 in 2021.